 - Work with me one on one.

 Now, tell me, what have you learned about meal planning for one?
-Or do you have any more questions about it?
+What's helpful, what would you add to this list?